 When Art Becomes the Target of Political Violence

-Instead of replacing the figures for this installation at DSU, we present them as another opportunity to reflect on such acts of vandalism and political animus.
+Instead of replacing the figures for this installation at UT, we present them as another opportunity to reflect on such acts of vandalism and political animus.
+For more on the history of the installation click here.